SynthstromAudible/DelugeFirmware/Documentation/ux_principles.md

 These are spots where there is ambiguity in the UI that could be improved

-* Clips in session view are not clearly linked to tracks in arranger view.
+* Clips in song view are not clearly linked to tracks in arranger view.
 Perhaps the audition pads in arranger view could show the row colour (#163) from session view
-* Linked/clone clips are not immediately visible in clip view - perhaps all linked clips should get the same row colour
+* Linked/clone clips are not immediately identifiable in clip view - perhaps all linked clips should get the same row colour
 * Sequencer parameters (probability, velocity, etc.) aren't accessible via the menu.
 Maybe holding a note and clicking select could open a sequencer menu?